tldr-pages/tldr/pages/linux/xsetwacom.md

 `xsetwacom set "{{device name}}" Rotate {{none|half|cw|ccw}}`

-- Set button to only work when Tip is touching the tablet.
+- Set button to only work when the tip of the pen is touching the tablet.

 `xsetwacom set "{{device name}}" TabletPCButton "on"`